 I recommend keeping your compost bin aerated and adding supplemental nitrogen if needed to speed up the process.

 These ‘guaranteed compostable’ bags made by Green Earth can decompose in both home and commercial composting facilities, leaving only humus, water, and CO2.

 As well as being compostable at home, Green Earth say these bags are made with GMO-free crops only.

 The bags hold up well to most household trash items, including wet items that some compostable bags aren’t best suited for.

 Reusable garbage bags are an interesting concept.
-On one hand, the prospect of saving $150+ a year on disposable garbage bags seems interesting enough.
+On one hand, the prospect of saving $150+ a year on disposable garbage bags is attractive.

-But on the other hand, having to regularly clean what could be a grimey and smelly bag suddenly makes the extra expense seem more palatable.
+But on the other hand, having to regularly clean what could be a grimey and smelly bag is pretty off putting.

-If you already separate your waste into organic food scraps and other non-compostable materials (which you should!), then switching to reusable bags should seem like less of a hurdle.
+If you already separate your waste into organic food scraps and other non-compostable materials (which you should!), then switching to reusable bags will be less of a hurdle.

 Let’s take a look at my favorite washable and reusable garbage bags available to buy today.

 K.A.N Bags have several reusable trash bags in their range, with this 13-gallon reusable bag being the most popular.

 The bags are made from recycled canvas, making them easy to clean or pop in the washing machine.

 The canvas material also gives the bags some structure and durability.
 It can even stand up without being completely full!

 The design of the bag means that it can resist stains, mold, and odors.
 This is particularly important for a reusable trash bag, where the thought of having to clean it regularly may put off some users.